BurdalskiBartosz/Sweet_Muffin/README.md

 * Use of session storage.
 * How not to write responsive pages.
 * How not to write responsive pages and
-now I know that the better idea is use a font size to write responsive pages
+now I know that the better idea is use a font size to write responsive pages.